Plain and clean, the color white makes a bold statement.

 What Colors Make White?

-But this shade cannot be produced with subtractive mixing.
-Since white denotes the lack of color, the more you mix, the farther you are from obtaining white.
+Since white denotes the lack of color, the more colors you mix in, the farther you are from obtaining white.

 Instead, you’ll begin producing deeper tones until you end up with the color black.

 Unfortunately, there is no method to combine two colors to get white, regardless of what you do.
-Instead, you must completely remove the entire saturation of the hue.
-Since doing this can be both complex and time-consuming, it is best to obtain pre-created white substances (paints, for example).
+You would need to remove the entire saturation of the hue.
+It’s best to use pre-created white substances (paints, for example).

 How Do You Make White Paint?

-You might be thinking about how white paint is made as it seems to be a seemingly unattainable job.
+You might be wondering how white paint is made in the first place!
 The answer lies in the use of white pigment.
 A white pigment is combined with a medium, such as alkyd resin or acrylic, to make white paint.
 Typically, calcium hydroxide, mineral powders, zinc oxide, lead carbonate, and calcium carbonate are used as pigments by paint makers.

 To keep the colors you are using from making your white too saturated, there are a few best practices you can stick to.
-First off, rather than add white to the other colors, you should instead add those colors to the white.
+First off, rather than add white to the other colors, add those colors to the white.

 White in Design

-White does, however, have some amazing psychological associations.
-It is typically seen as being clean and pure.
+White is typically seen as being clean and pure.
 As a canvas, white is seen as unblemished, calming, and welcoming.
 You can use white much more skillfully in your designs if you know how it impacts our perceptions and our senses.

 Additionally, white is far more brilliant than other hues.
-It can come across as a beacon of light in a design since even colors like yellow or brilliant green look dull when compared to pure white.
+It can come across as a brilliant light in a design since even colors like yellow or brilliant green look dull when compared to pure white.

 For this reason, it is essential that you design it in a way that makes it obvious that it belongs there.